SteveJustin1963/tec-ORAC/README.md

 2. The signals are sent over WIFI
 3. It has an AI personality that learns from its users and has a curiosity about the universe.
 Start with tensor-flow code to classify images
 4. Can simulate or decode different signals
-5. The ability to predict a probability outcomes give input parameters Take a 10 word question and predict a probability outcome between 0% to 100%
+5. The ability to predict a probability outcomes give input parameters, ie Take a 10 word question and predict a probability outcome between 0% to 100%
 6. Has protection software against hacking, intrusion and viruses

 ### Features in hardware